Initiation to Adulthood—An Introductory Webinar

 His life took a turn in 1997 when he met Don Lucio Campos Elizalde during a trip to Morelos, Mexico who told him that he was to be initiated as a Granicero or Nahua weather worker.
 This was the beginning of a connection to nature in a deeper way that continues to unfold.
 In 2008 Gary was initiated as a mara ‘akame, a healer and ritual leader in the Huichol tradition.

 How well youth transition into adulthood has long been a central focus for Jessica, both in her academic pursuits and in her community work.
 Since earning her doctorate in education, she has devoted herself to making its wisdom relevant to the needs of today’s youth.
 Guided by a perspective and deep trust in the spiritual wisdom of initiation, she has served as a ritual leader since 2004, assisting young women with compassion in their self-discovery and guiding them through the sacred doorway into adulthood–a true fulfillment of her life’s calling.
-Jessica also offers Plant Spirit Medicine healing and serves as a Sacred Fire Firekeeper, holding space for heart connection, honest expression, and shared humanity to unfold.
+Jessica also offers Plant Spirit Medicine healing and serves as a Sacred Fire Firekeeper, holding space for heart connection, deep expression, and shared humanity to unfold.

 Lisa Lichtig, MD, Mara’akame, Firekeeper